Existence of a Radner equilibrium in a model with transaction costs: Continuous-Time Equilibrium

 \section{Continuous-Time Equilibrium}

-Establishing the existence of an equilibrium in discrete time was the first step to determining the form of a continuous-time transaction cost equilibrium.
-In our simple setting, the presence of only one traded security allows for an optimal continuous-time trading strategy that is absolutely continuous with respect to the Lebesgue measure ($dt$).
+In our simple setting, the presence of only one traded security with constant dividends allows for an optimal continuous-time trading strategy that is absolutely continuous with respect to the Lebesgue measure ($dt$), even though Brownian noise enters the economy through the income streams.
 Since consumption occurs on the $dt$-time scale, the absolute continuity property will allow transaction costs to be paid on the same $dt$-time scale in the real goods market.
-Typical single-agent utility maximization problems with transaction costs optimally trade a risky security on a local time time scale; see, for example, \cite{SS94AAP}.

 In this section, we consider the continuous-time infinite time horizon Radner equilibrium.
 The only traded security is an annuity $A$, which is in one-net supply and available to trade with the proportional transaction cost rate $\lambda\in[0,1)$.
 The risk-free rate $r>0$ will be determined endogenously in equilibrium using the equilibrium annuity values.
 We again focus on equilibria allowing for constant, positive interest rates, in which case, the annuity value will be the constant $A=1/r$.